 That’s why they tell you on the label to “STORE IN A COOL, DRY PLACE”.

-Some distribution hubs are air-conditioned and others are not and the hubs that are not air conditioned get HOT.
+Some distribution hubs are air-conditioned and some are not.

 Criteria #5: Additional Ingredients

-The other ingredients are typically a sweetener (like Stevia for example) and then an emulsifier like Soy Lecithin which allows the powder to mix easily in liquid.
+The other ingredients are typically a sweetener like Stevia and an emulsifier like soy lecithin.

 Criteria #6: Taste

-Hopefully this article and my All Natural Whey Protein Comparison Chart will help you to make the best decision for you too.
-If it was helpful, please do me a favor and share it with someone!
+If this article was helpful, please do me a favor and share it with someone!
+Thanks!